103 Energy Management with IoT

 Key Features

-• Encouraged organizations to establish policies and procedures for efficient energy use.
+• They encourage organizations to set policies for efficient energy use.

 Energy Star